gmc-code/PC-algorithms1/docs/maths_python/derangements.rst

 !n = n! * (1 - 1/1! + 1/2! - 1/3! + ... + (-1)^n / n!)

 The probability of a random permutation of n elements being a derangement is given by the limit of !n / n! as n approaches infinity, which is approximately 0.3679.
 This is also known as the **derangement constant**.
+It is equal to 1/e.

 ----